 UIS Public Health Professor Sharron LaFollette appointed to CDC Board

-Dr. Sharron LaFollette, professor of public health at the University of Illinois Springfield, has been appointed to a 3-year term on a Center for Disease Control and Prevention (CDC) board tasked with protecting America’s health.
+Dr. Sharron LaFollette, professor emeritus of Public Health at the University of Illinois Springfield, has been appointed to a 3-year term on a Center for Disease Control and Prevention (CDC) board tasked with protecting America’s health.

-She is currently the Graduate Chair of the National Environmental Health Science & Protection Accreditation Council where she also served for a six years as General Chair, past-president of the Association of Environmental Health Academic Programs, and past-president of the Illinois Environmental Health Association.
+Dr. LaFollette was director of the Environmental Health Program at Illinois State University for eight years before coming to UIS.
+She is currently the Graduate Chair of the National Environmental Health Science & Protection Accreditation Council where she also served for a six years as General Chair, past-president of the Association of Environmental Health Academic Programs, and Director -at -Large of the Illinois Environmental Health Association.